-There is no single authoritative source to consult on travelling with a criminal history, nor will your experience in every country be the same (there are, after all, over 190 countries in the world) but most information can be found either on the destination country's immigration agency website, through its embassy in your homeland, or by searching legislation.
+There is no single authoritative source to consult on travelling with a criminal history, nor will your experience in every country be the same, but most information can be found either on the destination country's immigration agency website, through its embassy in your homeland, or by searching legislation.

 This article is compiled from online resources and personal experiences and gives some basic guidelines about entering certain countries, but it should not be taken as entirely reliable legal advice.
 If you are worried about being refused entry into a certain country due to a criminal history, contact the country's embassy and immigration authorities before you go.
 Not being required to declare criminal history does not mean that you are eligible to enter a certain country. |